Onur Yasarlar

 Let me list down my "must-have" plugins below and thank their developers, contributors:

-I personally use pathogen to install and use the plugins so the way how you will edit your .vimrc file is one of the most important things.
+I personally use to install and use the plugins so the way how you will edit your .vimrc file is one of the most important things.
 I am currently using a simple one but I add more in the future to make my life easier

 .vimrc